hhelgason/LamaH-Ice/timeseries/meteorological_timeseries/process_CARRA_reanalysis_for_LamaH-Ice_V1.5/readme.md

 process_carra_parallel.py – regrids and processes raw CARRA files in parallel combined_watershed_series.py – combines sub-watershed time series into catchment-level series create_daily_series.py – converts sub-daily data to daily resolution

+Code to perform sanity check on the timeseries for all variables: compare_full_period_all_vars.py